 How did you find out about housesitting?

 I think the way we initially discovered housesitting was through a suggestion of my mother’s, actually.
 We were pretty boggled that we hadn’t thought of it before, haha!
+We know find our house sitting assignments by looking at the best house sitting websites in USA!

 What’s been the biggest adventure so far?